 - Lower endoscopy

-The treatment of pelvic pain depends from its cause.
+The treatment of pelvic pain depends on its cause.
 The treatment usually varies from certain medications, including Laparoscopic surgery treatment if necessary.

 Pelvic Pain FAQ